 Any vehicles that fail these examinations are stood down until any defects are rectified by the contractor.
 If contractors are found not to have carried out the required improvements to the fleet, they face penalties up to and including termination of contract.

 Drivers are obviously an important part of the safe delivery of services under the Scheme.
 Contractors’ drivers must be medically checked by a qualified doctor before being added to the list of approved drivers under the Scheme.
 The assessment is required to be based on the latest RSA ‘Medical Fitness to Drive’ guidelines and is checked by Bus Éireann and records are maintained.
 All drivers are also Garda vetted when first added to the approved list of drivers and are then re-vetted at five yearly intervals if still on the approved panel.
-A new process of e-vetting has been successfully introduced in 2018.
+A new process of e-vetting has been successfully introduced.

 Supervision of services in local areas

 Our team of dedicated mobile School Transport Supervisors ensure the safe and effective delivery of services and respond to incidents and emergencies as required throughout the country.
 They also carry out unannounced inspections on every School Transport service.
 This inspection includes a check on tickets to ensure that all those on board have valid tickets, but also includes a check on the driver and a visual check on key vehicle safety items.
 Immediate action is taken following detection of non-compliance and follow-up checks are subsequently carried out.
 Our Supervisors also carry out checks on new school transport routes and stops, and also assess pick-up points from a safety point of view.
-We do as much as practicable to reduce the risk to students, drivers, escorts and other road users.
+We do as much as practicable to reduce the risk to students, drivers, passenger escorts and other road users.

 Students and their parents/guardians